soffes/langtons-ant/README.md

 ## Preferences

 Don’t forget to check out “Screen Saver Options…” in System Preferences.
 You can change the model and style to your liking.

-## Building

-Xcode 8.3 is required since Langton’s Ant is written in Swift 3.